 To address these gaps, we crowd-sourced the first large-scale human-preference dataset of in-the-wild user interactions with search-augmented LLMs.
 We developed Search Arena, an open evaluation and data collection platform that presents anonymized side-by-side model outputs in multi-turn settings and collects human votes.
 During the seven-week deployment period, we gathered and publicly released 24,069 conversations, along with 12,652 paired preference judgments.
 The dataset spans 11,650 users across 136 countries, 13 models, around 70 languages (including 11\% multilingual prompts), and over 5,000 multi-turn interactions.
 We also introduce a user intent taxonomy in the context of search-enabled human-AI interactions.
 As detailed in \autoref{tab:data_comp} and \autoref{sec:dataset}, Search Arena provides a broad coverage across linguistic and intent features.

 We not only analyze user prompts to search-augmented LLMs, but also their preferences.
-We model user preferences through the Bradley–Terry model \citep{bradley1952rank, chiang2024chatbot, stylearena2024} and study how different response characteristics interact with user judgments.
-We find that reasoning, larger search context window, and longer responses are positively associated with user preferences.
-Since citations are central to the trustworthiness of web-grounded outputs, we also examine citation features.
-Our results show that users prefer responses with a higher number of cited sources (\autoref{fig:scores-vs-len-citations}).
-In addition, users prefer model responses citing tech-related platforms, community blogs, and social networks, but less favor Wikipedia (\autoref{fig:citation-control}).
-While correctly attributed citations, as expected, positively interact with user preferences ($\beta = 0.285$), we also observe a positive association between user preference and the number of irrelevant citations ($\beta = 0.273$).
-This finding raises concerns that users may be overly influenced by the presence of citations, even when they do not support the associated claims.
+We model user preferences through the Bradley-Terry model \citep{bradley1952rank, chiang2024chatbot, stylearena2024} and study how different response characteristics interact with user judgments.
+We find that reasoning, a larger search context window, and longer responses are positively associated with user preferences.
+Since citations are central to trustworthy web-grounded outputs, we also examine citation features.
+Our results show that users prefer responses with more cited sources (\autoref{fig:scores-vs-len-citations}) and those citing tech-related platforms, community blogs, and social networks, but less Wikipedia (\autoref{fig:citation-control}).
+While correctly attributed citations positively interact with preferences ($\beta = 0.285$), we observe a positive association with irrelevant citations ($\beta = 0.273$).
+This raises concerns that users may be overly influenced by citation presence, even when they do not support the associated claims.